-RuneScape is a browser-based (although will be available to play on iPhone and Android later in 2018) Medieval European Fantasy MMORPG by the UK-based developer Jagex Games Studio that runs on a Freemium subscription model.
+RuneScape is a Medieval European Fantasy MMORPG by the UK-based developer Jagex Games Studio that is available on PC and Android, and runs on a Freemium subscription model.
 The free version of the game is self-contained and can be played on its own, but subscribers gain access to separate Member servers with more content in exchange for a monthly fee.
 The game holds the official Guinness world record for largest free MMORPG, with over 250 million registered accounts since its initial release.

 Gameplay primarily involves quests, combat (both Player Versus Player and Player Versus Environment), and Level Grinding, along with a variety of side activities like Capture the Flag.
 RuneScape is somewhat uncommon among MMORPGs in that its quests are more elaborate than your basic 20 Bear Asses Fetch Quests, instead focusing more on plot, puzzles, problem-solving, and Boss Battles.
 New content, usually (but not always) members-only, is released on a weekly basis.